exercism/v3/languages/purescript/reference/README.md

 # PureScript
+Some of the following information is redistributed (without any adaptation) from the [PureScript Documentation](https://github.com/purescript/documentation) as allowed under the Creative Commons Share Alike license.

 # Types
-The following types are the types listed on the [PureScript Types Documentation](https://github.com/purescript/documentation/blob/master/language/Types.md).

 ## Primitive types
 - [Boolean][type-boolean]